 Primm may be known as the first stop in Nevada for drivers coming from California on I-15 for casinos, dining, and shopping, but it's also gaining a less desirable reputation.

-We aren't just talking about ½ hr backups due to accidents.
-We're talking about 10+ mile backups where traffic is at a crawl for much of the day on Sundays.
+In the Primm area, we aren't just talking about ½ hr traffic backups due to accidents.
+We're talking about 10+ mile backups where traffic is at a crawl for much of the day on weekends and holidays.

 Other activities in Primm include shopping at the Prizm Outlets, fueling up or charging your electric vehicle, buying lottery tickets at the Primm Lotto store, or playing a round of golf at Primm Valley Golf.